 4. Help Scout

 Help Scout is great for growing customer support teams looking to offer email and chat support from a centralized helpdesk platform.
-It comes with a rich feature-set including capabilities like ticket routing and prioritization, task automation, agent performance reports, collision detection, and response templates, amongst many others.
-Help Scout even lets you customize your helpdesk, confining it only to features that your team actually needs.
+It comes with a rich feature set, including capabilities like ticket routing and prioritization, task automation, agent performance reports, collision detection, and response templates, amongst many others.
+Help Scout even lets you customize your helpdesk, confining it to features your team needs.

 Features you’ll love:

-- Apart from email and chat support, Help Scout even comes with a knowledge base
+- Apart from email and chat support, Help Scout has a knowledge base.

-- Help Scout comes with several integrations that allow you to use the solution seamlessly with your existing customer service tools and channels
+- Help Scout has several integrations that allow you to use the solution seamlessly with your existing support tools, management tools, and channels.

 Pricing: Help Scout offers a free 15-day trial.
 It has plans starting at $20 per user per month.